Introduction

 Transferring music from iPhone to computer

-Transferring music and other data from iPhone to your computer is not so easy without help. iTunes enforces restrictions which prevent the transfer of non-purchased music, and other data from your iPhone to your computer.
-But worry not - we've tested 3 methods which will allow you to easily copy your music to where you need it: TouchCopy, Waveform and Airdrop.
+Transferring music and other data from iPhone to your computer is not so easy without help. iTunes restricts the transfer of non-purchased music and other data from your iPhone to your computer.
+But worry not - we've tested the most popular methods, which will allow you to copy your music easily to where you need it.

 1. Transfer music from iPhone to PC/Mac